ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/install.md

 Notice the schema used in the `redirectUri` and `logoutUrl` on mobile.
 The only requirement here is that it is something that is unique to your application.
 Otherwise, it can be anything you want it to be so long as it matches a URI you have set on in the OIDC provider configuration as valid.

-In general, a schema like `myapp` like we are using for the training is not very good.
+In general, a schema like `msauth` like we are using for the training is not very good.
 You should use something far more specicific such as the budle ID of your application.
-For the training app, however, you have to use `myapp` as we have configured above.
+For the training app, however, you have to use `msauth` as we have configured above.
 The reason for this is that this is out the OIDC provider we are using is configured.

 ## Testing